n-grace-henry/MS-Thesis/feb_progress_log.md

 Adding 2 mL of the 3:2 hexanes:DCM to all of the samples and creating an emulsion, following by centrifuge to de-fat.

+## 2023-02-17
+The salmon salmons were drying under N2 overnight.
+Removed them today and they are fully dry.

+## 2023-02-18
+Started on the esterification with the three standards and the three scale test samples.
+Added the 4:1 IPA mixture and waited the 120 minutes, then dissolved.
+The scales dissolved quickly, the standards are taking quite a bit longer.